hursey013/memories/README.md

 ---

-## Tips & FAQs

-- **Schedule or run once?** Leave `CRON_EXPRESSION` blank to run a single time.
-Add a cron string (like `0 8 * * *`) to send a hello every morning.
-- **Where is the cache?** Under the mounted `./cache` directory.
-You can safely delete it if you want to re-send older favorites; the app will rebuild it.
-- **Seeing tomorrow’s photo?** Set `DAY_OFFSET=-1` to nudge the query back a day.
-- **Need to tweak people filters?** Update `FAVORITE_PEOPLE` and `IGNORED_PEOPLE`, then restart the stack—the new weights apply immediately.
-- **Logs & troubleshooting.** Container Manager → **Containers → memories → Logs** will show friendly status messages and errors if Synology or Apprise push back.

-## Apprise

-New to Apprise?
+## New to Apprise?

 It’s an open-source notification router that can fan out a message to over 90 services—SMS gateways, email, Slack, Pushbullet, Discord, Matrix, you name it.
 Memories just needs the Apprise API to be running somewhere it can reach.

 1. **Spin up the API.** Easiest path: use the bundled compose example above.
 The container listens on port 8000 by default.
 2. **Decide on auth.**